Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying

 Abstract Factory can be used along with a Bridge pattern.
 It's useful when the "interface" part of the Bridge can work only with a particular "implementation".
 In this case, factory can encapsulate these relations and hide the complexity from a client.

-- If you can't figure out the difference between Factories, Factory Method & Abstract Factory patterns, then read our Factory Comparison guide.
+- If you can't figure out the difference between various factory patterns and concepts, then read our Factory Comparison guide.